 Some ways to achieve it:

-- Ensure rich multimedia experience: try to use diversified types of content in your blog pieces, such as video files, audio, diagrams, charts, quizzes, games and infographics.
+- Ensure rich multimedia experience: try to use diversified types of content in your blog pieces, such as video files, audio, diagrams, charts, quizzes, games, and infographics.

-- Think of first sentences: make the intro to your blog posts as enticing as possible to make them want to read till the end.
+- Think of the first sentences: make the intro to your blog posts as enticing as possible to make them want to read till the end.
 Leave a hook that makes it interesting to read until the end.

 - Include a lot of subheadings: this improves readability and creates a more favorable user experience.

-Bounce rate is the percentage of visitors who navigate away from the site after viewing only one page.
+The bounce rate is the percentage of visitors who navigate away from the site after viewing only one page.

 You can check your bounce rate in Google Analytics reports: